Bulova: 21st century

-Use by Jewish cantors
+In religion

-The Accutron, along with other tuning-fork watches, have become popular with Orthodox Chazzanim (Jewish cantors).
+The Accutron, along with other tuning-fork watches, have become popular with Orthodox Jewish Chazzanim (cantors).
 Most rabbis rule against the use of a conventional tuning fork on Shabbat, due to its similarity to a musical instrument.
 Tuning fork watches are therefore useful as they produce a constant note (360 Hz being a slightly flat F#) that can be easily heard without breaking the laws of Shabbat, particularly as producing the note is not the primary function of the watch (that being telling the time).